mcp-s-ai/.github/profile/README.md

 - Customizable integration rules
 - Self-hosted option for maximum privacy

-Check out our [open source gateway repository](https://github.com/mcp-s-ai/secure-mcp-gateway) for more details and implementation guides.
+🔗 Check out our [open source gateway repository](https://github.com/mcp-s-ai/secure-mcp-gateway) for more details and implementation guides.

-## Quick Setup
+## ⚡ Quick Setup

 Get started with MCP-S in just 5 minutes:

 1. Connect your first integration
-2. Configure your security settings
+2. Configure security and access
 3. Start using AI assistants with your tools

-For more information, visit [www.mcp-s.com](https://www.mcp-s.com)
+For more information, visit 🌐 [www.mcp-s.com](https://www.mcp-s.com)

 ---
 © 2025 MCP-S. All rights reserved.